Collectin: Types of collectins

-CL-43, CL-46 and conglutinin are found in bovine.
+CL-43, CL-46 and conglutinin are found in bovines.

 Function

 Aggregation

 Collectins can bind to the surface of microorganisms and between carbohydrate ligands.
 Due to these properties, the interaction can result in aggregation.

 Opsonization and activation of phagocytosis

 Collectins can act as opsonins.
 There is a specific interaction between collectins and receptors on phagocytic cells which can lead to increased clearance of microorganisms.
 MBL can bind to microorganisms and this interaction can lead to opsonization through complement activation, or it can opsonize the microorganism directly.
 SP-A and SP-D can also interact with microorganisms and phagocytic cells to enhance phagocytosis of the microorganism.

 Inhibition of microbial growth

 Collectins have effect on microorganism survival.
 SP-A and SP-D can bind to LPS (lipopolysaccharide) of both Gram-negative and Gram-positive bacteria.
 SP-A and SP-D can increase permeability of Gram-negative bacterial cell membrane.

 Modulation of inflammatory responses

 SP-A and SP-D can damp induction of inflammation by LPS or endotoxin.
 It can be caused by removing the LPS or by binding the LPS to CD14 receptor on macrophages that can block the inflammatory response.
 SP-A can also bind to TLR2 (toll-like receptor 2).
 This interaction causes decrease of TNF-α (tumor necrosis factor-α) production by alveolar macrophages stimulated with peptidoglycan.
 SP-A and SP-D can modulate cytokine production.
 They modulate the production of oxygen and nitrogen reactive species which are very important for phagocytic cells.
 SP-A and SP-D has s function as chemoattractants for alveolar neutrophils and monocytes.
-MBL can recognize peptidoglykan via N-acetylglucosamine.
+MBL can recognize peptidoglycan via N-acetylglucosamine.
 This interaction leads to inhibition of ligand-induced inflammatory by macrophage chemokine production.